 As a coach, Laura has been named the Northwest Herald Volleyball Coach of the Year 4 times (2011, 2013, 2015, 2016) and in 2016, she was awarded the Suburban Catholic Conference Girls' Volleyball Coach of the Year.

 Volleyball began as something that she loved to play, but throughout Laura's coaching journey it has turned into a passion for teaching and inspiring excellence.
 Her favorite part of coaching has been watching players grow and develop, not only as athletes, but also as leaders on and off the court.
 Many of her former players have gone on to play at the collegiate level and some are now even coaching!
 Laura truly feels that volleyball has given back to her more than she’s given to it.
 That's why she is so excited to continue her journey as a coach out in Colorado as she re-establishes herself in a new volleyball community.

 "I like being able to share my passion for the sport I love and grow strong student-athletes!"

 Sebrinia Welch, NVC Certified Coach

-Sebrinia has been playing volleyball for nearly 15 years.
-She played four years in high school, and three years at Luther College (a DIII school in Iowa).
-She has also played many years in adult competitive volleyball leagues in Colorado--mainly as an RS (right-side hitter) or DS (libero / defensive specialist).
-Sebrinia coached three years of middle school volleyball for MLK Early College in Denver, and is in her second season as part of the Montbello High School Warriors volleyball staff.
+Sebrinia has been playing volleyball for over 15 years.
+She played four years in high school and three years at Luther College, a DIII school in Iowa, mainly as a defensive specialist.
+When she became a school counselor, she knew she wanted to continue her involvement with volleyball by coaching youth.
+Sebrinia coached three years of middle school volleyball for MLK Early College and is currently the Varsity Head Coach for the Montbello Warriors in Denver Public Schools.